rdsaunders/thegreateststory/content/posts/creation.md

   Help us to be like you.
 Help us to care for our world.

   _And you could thank God for something that he has made._
-action: Keep you eyes peeled – what could you say “wow” about that God has made today?
+action: Keep your eyes peeled – what could you say “wow” about that God has made today?
 watch: <iframe width="560" height="315" src="https://www.youtube.com/embed/ZZPfCWV81pE"
   frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture"
   allowfullscreen></iframe>